Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Cowboys stats and trends

-- Dallas has played 17 games, with 13 wins against the spread.

-- So far this season, the Cowboys have been installed as favorites by a 3-point margin or more 14 times and are 10-4 ATS in those contests.
+- The Cowboys have an ATS record of 10-4 in their 14 games when favored by 3 points or more so far this season.

-- Dallas' games this year have gone over the total in nine out of 18 opportunities (50%).
+- Dallas' games this year have gone over the point total nine times in 18 opportunities (50%).

-- This year, the Cowboys have turned the ball over 20 times, while the 49ers have forced 20.
+- The Cowboys have 20 giveaways this season, while the 49ers have 20 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the 49ers.